nodeGame/NDDB/README.md

     mode: 0777,                     // The permission given to the file.
                                     // Default: 0666

-    // Options below are processed when the CSV format is detected.
+    // Options below are CSV ONLY:

     header: true,                   // Loading:
                                     //  - true: use first line of
                                     //      file as key names (default)
                                     //  - false: use [ 'X1'...'XN' ]